-- The sail shall be hoisted on a halyard.
-The arrangement shall permit hoisting (1) and lowering of the sail at sea with the boat upright. - (2) Luff and foot bolt ropes shall be in the spar grooves or tracks. - (3) Battens shall be fitted, except in the case of accidental loss. - (4) The sail shall be set so that the highest visible point of it, projected at 90° to the mast spar, shall not be higher than the upper point. - The sail shall be set so that the aftmost visible part of the leech, projected at (5) 90° to the boom, is forward of the outer point on the boom.
+- (1) The sail shall be hoisted on a halyard.
+The arrangement shall permit hoisting and lowering of the sail at sea with the boat upright. - (2) Luff and foot bolt ropes shall be in its mast and boom spar grooves or tracks respectively. - (3) Battens shall be fitted, except in the case of accidental loss. - (4) The sail shall be set so that the highest visible point of it, projected at 90° to the mast spar, shall not be higher than the upper point.
+This changes ERS B 1 1 - (5) The sail shall be set so that the aftmost visible part of the leech, projected at 90° to the boom, is forward of the outer point.
+This changes ERS B.1.3.